h-aboutalebi/SparseBaseline/README.md

-# SparceReward
+# SparseReward

-This package provides comprehensive tools for examining rl algorithms on sparce and non-sparce environments.
+This package provides comprehensive tools for examining rl algorithms on sparse and non-sparse environments.

 At current version, we only offer Mujoco environment for tests.
 Current supported algorithms are as follows: